Sid72020123/scratchconnect/README.md

-forum.post_count()  # Returns the total post count of the forum forum.follow()  # Follow a Forum forum.unfollow()  # Unfollow a Forum
+forum.post_count()  # Returns the total post count of the forum forum.follow()  # Follow a Forum forum.unfollow()  # Unfollow a Forum forum.posts(page=1)  # Get the post in Forum Topic of a specified page.
+Images and some other stuff will not appear!
 ##########################################################################
 # IMPORTANT NOTE: To always get the updated data use the update_data() function
 ##########################################################################